AmasaDelano/dungeon-land/markdown/monster_settings/12_01_Caverns.md

 7 HP 1 Armor

-Who hasn’t seen a rat before?
-It’s like that, but nasty and big and not afraid of you anymore.
+Who hasn't seen a rat before?
+It's like that, but nasty and big and not afraid of you anymore.
 Maybe this one was a cousin to that one you caught in a trap or the one you killed with a knife in that filthy tavern in Darrow.
-Maybe he’s looking for a little ratty revenge. *Instinct*: To devour
+Maybe he's looking for a little ratty revenge. *Instinct*: To devour

 - Swarm
 - Rip something (or someone) apart